mountainkidai/rfSEClub/Programming/python/006_operators.md

 # 006 Operators

 Operators in Python are symbols or keywords used to perform operations on variables and values.
-For young scientists in the rfSE Club, understanding operators is critical for manipulating data, performing calculations, and implementing logic in scientific programs, such as simulations or data analysis.
+For students in the rfSE Club, understanding operators is critical for manipulating data, performing calculations, and implementing logic in scientific programs, such as simulations or data analysis.

 ## Types of Operators